Israeli strikes kill 2 Gaza militants; death toll now at 12

-GAZA CITY, Gaza Strip (AP) — Israeli airstrikes killed two Islamic Jihad militants in Gaza on Wednesday as rocket fire toward Israel resumed after a brief overnight lull, raising the death toll in Gaza to 12 Palestinians in the heaviest round of fighting in months.
+GAZA CITY, Gaza Strip (AP) — Israeli airstrikes killed two Islamic Jihad militants in Gaza on Wednesday as rocket fire toward Israel resumed after a brief overnight lull, raising the death toll in the strip to 12 Palestinians in the heaviest round of fighting in months.

-The Israeli military said more than 250 rockets have been fired at Israeli communities since the violence erupted after an Israeli airstrike killed a senior Islamic Jihad commander accused of being the mastermind of recent attacks.
+The Israeli military said more than 250 rockets have been fired at Israeli communities since the violence erupted following an Israeli airstrike that killed a senior Islamic Jihad commander accused of being the mastermind of recent attacks.

-Schools remained closed in Israeli communities near the Gaza border as rockets continued to rain down, albeit in lesser ferocity that during the relentless barrage the previous day.
+Schools remained closed in Israeli communities near the Gaza border and restrictions on public gatherings continued as rockets rained down — albeit in lesser ferocity than during the relentless barrage the previous day.
+Those attacks came after the early morning strike that killed Bahaa Abu el-Atta and his wife as they were sleeping.
+Rocket fire from Gaza reached as far north as Tel Aviv, and two people were wounded by debris.

+No deaths were caused by the militant rockets, mostly thanks to Israel’s Iron Dome defense system, which the military said intercepted some 90% of the projectiles.
+A few homes suffered direct strikes, though, and there was a near miss on a major highway, where a rocket crashed down just after a vehicle has passed.

-But in a sign that the current round could be brief, Gaza’s Hamas rulers have yet to enter the fray.
+In a sign that the current round could be brief, Gaza’s Hamas rulers have yet to enter the fray.
 Although larger and more powerful than the Iranian-backed Islamic Jihad, Hamas is also more pragmatic.
 With Gaza’s economy in tatters, it appears to have little desire for another round of fighting with Israel.

 Egypt, which frequently mediates between Israel and Gaza militants, has been working to de-escalate tensions, according to officials in Cairo.

-Seeking to keep the outburst under control, the Israeli military has restricted its operations to Islamic Jihad, and nearly all the casualties so far are members of the militant group.
+Seeking to keep the outburst under control, the Israeli military has restricted its operations to Islamic Jihad, and nearly all the Gaza casualties so far are members of the militant group.

 Tuesday’s pre-dawn Israeli strike came almost simultaneously as another strike attributed to Israel, which targeted a senior Islamic Jihad commander based in Syria.
 The strikes appeared to be a new surge in the open warfare between Israel and Iranian proxies in the region.